JWT Decoder Online Free — Inspect Token Claims & Expiry

 The header contains an alg field specifying the signing algorithm — typically HS256, RS256, or ES256.
 If your server is configured to accept only one algorithm but the token uses another, verification will fail.
 Decode the header to confirm the algorithm matches your server's expectation.

 A JWT's payload is Base64-encoded but not encrypted — anyone with the token can decode and read its claims.
 Avoid pasting production tokens into any online tool, including this one, if the token grants access to real systems.
 Use test tokens or tokens from a development environment for debugging.
-This tool processes tokens entirely in your browser and sends nothing to a server, but the security advice applies regardless.
+This tool processes tokens entirely in your browser and sends nothing to a server, but the principle of not exposing production credentials to third-party tools applies regardless.

 Decode JWTs Free Online